xieyuheng/fidb-zero/docs/manual/04-access-token.md

   ```

   We use the [`micromatch`](https://github.com/micromatch/micromatch)
-  glob matching library for our path pattern.
+  glob matching library for our path patterns.

   For example, we want to have an admin token
   that can do everything to every directories.